Mepirapim

 MEPIRAPIM is an indole-based cannabinoid which differs from JWH-018 by having a 4-methylpiperazine group in place of the naphthyl group and has been used as an active ingredient in synthetic cannabis products.
 It was first identified in Japan in 2013, alongside FUBIMINA.
-MEPIRAPIM acts as a T-type calcium channel inhibitor and is only minimally active at the central CB1 receptor.
+MEPIRAPIM acts as a T-type calcium channel inhibitor and is only minimally active at the CB1 receptor.

 Legality

 Sweden's public health agency suggested to classify MEPIRAPIM as hazardous substance on November 10, 2014.